Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Conclusion

 \section{Conclusion}

-In this paper, we analyze the approximation performance of the GSEMO for solving the problem $\arg\max\nolimits_{X \subseteq V} (f(X)=g(X)-c(X))$ s.t. $|X| \leq k$, where $g$ is a non-negative monotone approximately submodular function and $c$ is a non-negative modular function, and thus $f$ can be non-monotone and non-submodular.
-We prove that using $O(n^2(\log n+k))$ expected running time, the GSEMO can find a subset $X$ satisfying that $|X|\leq k$ and $g(X)-c(X) \geq (1-e^{-\gamma})\cdot g(X^*) -c(X^*)$, where $\gamma$ is the submodularity ratio of $g$ and $X^*$ denotes an optimal subset.
+In this paper, we analyze the approximation performance of the GSEMO for solving the problem $\arg\max\nolimits_{X \subseteq V} g(X)-c(X)$ s.t. $|X| \leq k$, where $g(X)$ is a non-negative monotone approximately submodular function and $c(X)$ is a non-negative modular function, and thus $(g(X)-c(X))$ can be non-monotone and non-submodular in general.
+We prove that by maximizing the distorted objective function $(1-\gamma/k)^{k-|X|}g(X)-c(X)+(|X|/k)c(V)$ and the subset size $|X|$ simultaneously, the GSEMO within $O(n^2(\log n+k))$ expected running time can find a subset $X$ satisfying that $|X|\leq k$ and $g(X)-c(X) \geq (1-e^{-\gamma})\cdot g(X^*) -c(X^*)$, where $\gamma$ is the submodularity ratio of $g$ and $X^*$ denotes an optimal subset.
 This reaches the best-known polynomial-time approximation guarantee, previously obtained by the distorted greedy algorithm.
-Experimental results on the applications of Bayesian experimental design and directed vertex cover show the superior performance of the GSEMO over the distorted greedy algorithm.
+Furthermore, we prove that by maximizing the original objective function $(g(X)-c(X))$ and $|X|$ simultaneously, the GSEMO fails to achieve such an approximation guarantee in polynomial running time.
+Experimental results on the applications of Bayesian experimental design and directed vertex cover show the superior performance of the GSEMO over several distorted greedy-based algorithms and the popular NSGA-II algorithm.
+They also show that the performance of the GSEMO using the original objective function $(g(X)-c(X))$ can degrade largely sometimes, verifying the theoretical analysis.

 Submodular optimization is originally defined for set functions, where a solution is a subset.
 Now it has been extended to the situations where a solution is a multiset or a sequence.
 Thus, it is expected to examine the performance of EAs for these extensions of submodular optimization.
 There has been some preliminary efforts toward this direction, e.g.,~\citep{qian2018sequence,qian2018constrained,qian2018multiset}.
 It is also interesting to study the behavior of EAs for submodular optimization under uncertain environments.
-For example,~\citet{aaai2019dynamic} have proved that the GSEMO can maintain the approximation guarantee efficiently for monotone approximately submodular maximization with dynamic cost constraints.
+For example, it has been proved that the GSEMO can maintain the approximation guarantee efficiently under dynamic constraints~\citep{aaai2019dynamic,aaai2021dynamic}, and can be robust against noise~\citep{qian2017subset,qian2019distributed}.